Accurate computations up to break-down of quasi-periodic attractors in the dissipative spin-orbit problem: Explorations of the breakdown

 The algorithm in \cite{CallejaCdlL2013} deals with tori whose frequency has Diophantine properties and it computes iteratively corrections for the map $K$ and the parameter $\vartheta _0$ such that Definition~\ref{defn.confotori} is satisfied up to a numerical tolerance.
 If there is an extra parameter in the problem, it is standard to use the Newton method to implement a continuation method.
 The solutions of the invariance equation for a parameter value are taken as an initial guess for the problem with an slightly larger parameter value and applying the Newton method, we obtain a solution for the increased parameter value.

-In many situations, this continuation methods stop because the algorithm becomes unreliable (e.g the expansions used in the truncation of the problem do not reach the function) or because the torus ceases to exist (as a smooth object).
+In many situations, this continuation method stops because the algorithm becomes unreliable (e.g the expansions used in the truncation of the problem do not reach the function) or because the torus ceases to exist (as a smooth object).

 In the following sections we present very accurate computations of these tori and we discuss some interesting phenomena near the spin-orbit breakdown.